core-process/audience/README.md

 | Window | close_intent | ``void (*handler)(AudienceWindowHandle handle, void *context)``|
 | Window | close | ``void (*handler)(AudienceWindowHandle handle, void *context, bool is_last_window)``|

 **Multithreading**: `audience_init` and `audience_main` need to be called from the main thread of the process.
 All other methods can be called from any arbitrary thread.
 They will be dispatched to the main thread automatically.
+Event handlers will be called on the main thread always.
+Be aware: of course, you can call the Audience API within event handlers.
+But you should not block-wait for another thread within an event handler, which in return utilizes the Audience API.
+This will lead to a deadlock scenario.

 ### Backend: Node.js API, based on channel API